 Massages aren’t just for those seeking an escape from the day-to-day demands of life.
-While the health benefits of bodywork have been known for some time, more recently massage therapy has become a respected remedy in the medical community.
+While the health benefits of bodywork have been known to many for some time, more recently massage therapy has become a respected and relied-upon remedy in the traditional medical community.
 Today, it’s not uncommon to see massage therapists working alongside doctors, nurses, and other providers as part of a patient’s treatment plan.

-Stress and pain relief may immediately come to mind when thinking of conditions that may benefit from massage therapy, but there are much more that may be improved.
+Stress and pain relief may immediately come to mind when thinking of conditions that may benefit from massage therapy.
 Here is a look at a few others.

 Massage Therapy and High Blood Pressure

-The American Massage Therapy Association (AMTA) offers a number of resources to its therapists, including links to research about the health benefits of massage.
+The American Massage Therapy Association (AMTA) offers a number of resources to its member therapists, including links to research about the health benefits of massage.
 Among them is improved cardiovascular health.
-AMTA cites a study from the International Journal of Preventative Medicine which states getting Swedish massages regularly is a safe, effective way to help decrease blood pressure in women with hypertension.
+For instance, AMTA cites a study from the International Journal of Preventative Medicine which concluded that getting Swedish massage regularly is a safe, effective way to help decrease blood pressure in women with hypertension.
 Since high blood pressure can lead to heart disease, managing this condition is crucial to overall health.

 Massage Therapy and Dementia